mosharraf-hossain/team_riders/README.md

 # Required tools for the project:

-To run this project, we need.
+To run this project, we need:

 .NET 8.0 SDK
 Nuget package: NeoCortexApi Version= 1.1.4
-For code debugging, we are using IDE visual studio Community 2022.
+For code debugging, we are using IDE Visual Studio Community 2022.

 # Usage:
 to run this project, WE need to follow the following steps:

 1. Install .NET SDK.
-2. Then using code editor/IDE of your choice Such as Visual Studio community 2022 or Visual studio Code.
+2. Then use code editor/IDE of your choice Such as Visual Studio Community 2022 or Visual Studio Code.
 3. Create a new console project and place all the C# codes inside your project folder.
-4. Add/reference nuget package NeoCortexApi v1.1.4 to this project.
+4. Add/reference Nuget package NeoCortexApi v1.1.4 to this project.
 5. Place numerical sequence JSON Files (datasets) under relevant folders respectively.
 All the folders should be inside the project folder.

 Our project is based on NeoCortex API.